Enhancing grassland ecosystems while sustaining private, profitable ranching

 Dunning, NE

-About The Ranch
+The Ranch

 Downing Ranch is a family-run commercial cow/calf and stocker operation.
 Located 12 miles southwest of Dunning, which is situated south of the confluence of the Middle Loup River and Dismal River.
-The ranch borders the Nebraska National Forest at Halsey with the Dismal River running through it.
-Consisting of 7000 acres of deeded land and 4200 acres of leased forest.
+The ranch borders the Nebraska National Forest at Halsey, with the Dismal River running through it, consisting of 7000 acres of deeded land and 4200 acres of leased forest.
 The operation consists of leased forest ground, river-bottom ground, hard sandhills, soft & choppy sandhills, and sub-irrigated hay meadows near the building headquarters.

-With a focus on growth and expansion, the Downing’s have invested in their business by attending Ranching for Profit schools, past membership on several EL (Executive Link) Boards, and currently participate with the TLC (Total Leadership Commitment) Board.
+With a focus on growth and expansion, the Downings have invested in their business by attending Ranching for Profit schools, past membership on several EL (Executive Link) Boards, and currently participating with the TLC (Total Leadership Commitment) Board.
 They believe in learning new concepts to meet their goals and are “all about the cattle”.
 They practice high-intensity grazing which is mob grazing with a purpose, this practice has improved their carrying capacity and the grasses in their pastures.

-Tim and Bonnie believe in working smarter and not harder and that you never work a day if you do what you love.
+Tim and Bonnie believe in working smarter and not harder, and that you never work a day if you do what you love.
 The wonderful and fragile hills are God’s country, and the quality of life is unmatched anywhere else.

 The Mentors